john-maidbot/templateplugin_point_cloud_transport/README.md

-Work in progress ...
+This repository serves as a tutorial on how to create a custom plugin for [<point_cloud_transport>](https://github.com/paplhjak/point_cloud_transport).
+It assumes that you have already gone through point_cloud_transport [installation](https://github.com/paplhjak/point_cloud_transport#installation).

 ## 1) Choosing a name
-The first step in the process of implementing your own plugin is choosing its name.
+The first step in the process of implementing our new plugin is choosing its name.
 The name shouldn't be too long and should describe the plugin.

 For example: draco_point_cloud_transport is a plugin which uses Google [Draco](https://github.com/google/draco) compression, therefore the name **draco**.

-For demonstrative purposes of this tutorial, assume that the plugin which we are implementing is called **goblin**.
+For demonstrative purposes, the plugin which we will be implementing in this tutorial will be called **goblin**.

 ## 2) Cloning the Template Repository

+Over the course of this tutorial, we will modify a **templateplugin** plugin.
+To download the template to your local machine, enter the following commands in terminal:

 ~~~~~ bash
 $ cd point_cloud_transport_ws/src